evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 it.
 If what everyone is doing is different from the author's intention, the spec has failed to accurately describe the standard, not vice versa.

-The HTTP believes this too, which is why we've seen new releases of `HTTP/1.1`, without increasing the version.
+The team behind the HTTP specs believes this too, which is why we've seen new releases of `HTTP/1.1` without increasing the version.
 In each iteration major steps are taken to capture real-world usage, sometimes even in conflict with the original RFC2616.

 However, in this case it's irrelevant.
 Many popular HTTP implementations will throw errors when seeing `GET` bodies, such as `fetch()`.
 Using `GET`